-Dataiku DSS is a collaborative, end-to-end data science and machine learning platform that unites data analysts, data scientists, data engineers, architects, and business users in a common space to bring faster business insights.
+Dataiku is a collaborative, end-to-end data science and machine learning platform that unites data analysts, data scientists, data engineers, architects, and business users in a common space to bring faster business insights.

-In this quick start tutorial, you will be introduced to many of the essential capabilities of Dataiku DSS by walking through a simple use case: predicting customer churn.
+In this quick start tutorial, you will be introduced to many of the essential capabilities of Dataiku by walking through a simple use case: predicting customer churn.
 Working towards that goal, you will:

 connect to data sources,